spinks/LioninWinterBall/README.md

 ## Modifying Content

 Trivial changes to content can be made, simply be editing the `tsx` files for each page.
 New page formats and such can be built from the components at [ionic components](https://ionicframework.com/docs/components).
 You are of course able to build any other functionality, using react JS primitives.
+Much of the apps content is drawn from the firebase document, which is explained further later.

 **Countdown** [react-countdown-now](https://www.npmjs.com/package/react-countdown-now).
 Provides countdown to a set date (ball, ticket release, etc).
 The renderer method seen in `home.tsx` is how the remaining time is displayed.